 - ADMINISTRATION : right to execute/create/edit/delete any object such as workflow, delivery, scripts, etc.

 - Delivery operatorsThe operators in this group are in charge of managing deliveries: they enable access to the main resources required for creating and preparing deliveries (campaign typologies, delivery mappings, default templates, personalization blocks, etc.).This group contains the following named rights:

-- Campaign managersThe operators in this group can manage marketing campaigns: it lets you access the objects linked to campaigns (plans, programs, workflows, budgets, etc.).This group contains the following named rights:
+- Campaign managersThe operators in this group can manage marketing campaigns: it lets you access the objects linked to campaigns (plans, programs, workflows, budgets, etc.) within the framework of Campaign (optional Adobe Campaign module).This group contains the following named rights: